2014 BMW 7 Series Expert Review

 Under the Hood

-In typical BMW fashion, the engine lineup for the 2013 7 Series is designed to accommodate a wide variety of drivers, from the fuel-efficiency fanatics to the performance enthusiasts and everyone in between.
-Base 740 trims are powered by a 315-horsepower turbocharged 6-cylinder, while an exceptionally well-rounded turbo V8 provides motivation for the 750 model.
-Alpina B7 variants employ the same turbo mill, but churn out an additional 95 horsepower.
-For those playing the numbers game, the top-level 760Li model's turbo V12 is good for 535-horsepower and an earth-moving 550 lb-ft of torque.
-The heavily-revised 2013 Active Hybrid 7 enjoys a 3-mpg advantage over the standard 6-cylinder along with a 10-percent increase in horsepower.
+The engine lineup for the 2014 7 Series accommodates a wide variety of drivers, from fuel-efficiency fanatics to performance enthusiasts.
+Base 740 trims are powered by a 315-horsepower turbocharged 6-cylinder, while an exceptionally well-rounded twin-turbo V8 provides motivation for the 750 model.
+Alpina B7 variants employ the same twin-turbo mill, but churn out an additional 95 horsepower.
+For those playing the numbers game, the top-level 760Li model's twin-turbo V12 is good for 535-horsepower and an earth-moving 550 lb-ft of torque.
+The Active Hybrid 7 enjoys a 3-mpg advantage over the standard 6-cylinder along with a 10-percent increase in horsepower.
 Every 7 Series model sends power to the rear wheels via a new 8-speed automatic transmission.
-And for extra control, the 740, 750 and Alpina B7 models all offer the year-round traction of BMW's xDrive all-wheel drive system as an option.
+And for extra control, the 740, 750 and Alpina B7 models all offer the year-round traction of BMW's xDrive all-wheel drive system (AWD) as an option.

 315 horsepower @ 5,800 rpm

 300 lb-ft of torque @ 1,300-4,500 rpm

 EPA city/highway fuel economy: 19/29 mpg (rear-wheel drive), 19/28 mpg (AWD)